webiny/docs.webiny.com/docs/app-development/app-structure.md

 }
 ```

 We're extending the `tsconfig.json` file from the root of the project.
-This way, all our apps will use the same Typescript configuration and it's easy to tweak your TS configuration for the entire project.
+This way, all our apps will use the same TypeScript configuration and it's easy to tweak your TS configuration for the entire project.

 ### package.json